Quantum Bayesianism: Technical developments and reconstructing quantum theory

-It is important to recognize that the urgleichung does not replace the law of total probability.
+The urgleichung does not replace the law of total probability.
 Rather, the urgleichung and the law of total probability apply in different scenarios because $P(D_j)$ and $Q(D_j)$ refer to different situations. $P(D_j)$ is the probability that an agent assigns for obtaining outcome $D_j$ on her second of two planned measurements, that is, for obtaining outcome $D_j$ after first making the SIC measurement and obtaining one of the $H_i$ outcomes. $Q(D_j)$, on the other hand, is the probability an agent assigns for obtaining outcome $D_j$ when she does not plan to first make the SIC measurement.
 The law of total probability is a consequence of coherence within the operational context of performing the two measurements as described.
 The urgleichung, in contrast, is a relation between different contexts which finds its justification in the predictive success of quantum physics.